Devanshi0601/Data-Analysis-with-Python/README.md

-FANDANGO- A BAISED MOVIE RATING WEBSITE
+FANDANGO- A BIASED MOVIE RATING WEBSITE

 Overview:
 If one is planning on going out to see a movie, how well can one trust online reviews and ratings?
 Especially if the same company showing the rating also makes money by selling movie tickets.
 Do they have a bias towards rating movies higher than they should be rated?